EveryVoiceTTS/EveryVoice/docs/guides/custom.md

 ## Step 1: Make sure you have Permission!

 So, you want to build a text-to-speech system for a new language or dataset - cool!
 But, just because you **can** build a text-to-speech system, doesn't mean you **should**.
-There are a lot of tricky ethical questions around text-to-speech.
-It's not ethical to just use audio you find somewhere if it doesn't have explicit permission to use it for the purposes of text-to-speech.
-The first step is to make sure you have permission to use the data in question and that whoever contributed their voice to the data you want to use is aware and supportive of your goal.
+There are a lot of important ethical questions around text-to-speech.
+For example, it's not ethical to just use audio you find somewhere online if it doesn't have explicit permission to use it for the purposes of text-to-speech.
+The first step is always to make sure you have permission to use the data in question and that whoever contributed their voice to the data you want to use is aware and supportive of your goal.

+Creating a text-to-speech model without permission is unethical, but even when you do have permission, you should take great care in how you distribute the model you have created.
+Increasingly, text-to-speech technology is used in fraud, unauthorized impersonation.
+The technology has also been used to disenfranchise voice actors and other professionals.
+When you create an EveryVoice model, you are responsible for ensuring the model is only used and distributed according to the permissions you have.
+To help with this accountability, you will be required by EveryVoice to provide a full name and contact information that will also be distributed with the model.

 ## Step 2: Gather Your Data